tellor-io/layer/adr/adr2003 - why we used vote extensions for bridge signatures.md

-# ADR 2003: Vote extensions vs transactions for bridge signatures
+# ADR 2003: Why we used vote extensions for bridge signatures

 ## Authors